equelin/3PAR-Powershell/README.md

 This is a PowerShell module for querying HP 3PAR StoreServ array's API.

-For now it only query informations from the array, you can't use it for configuration.
+For now it only queries informations from the array, you can't use it for configuration.
 I hope it'll be possible in a future release.

 This is not fully featured or tested, but pull requests would be welcome!